 But maybe you're not necessarily looking for a collection of downloads.
 Maybe you'd prefer to only download the Microsoft Word letter template you need.
 If unlimited downloads doesn't sound like what you're looking for—but you're still interested in a premium product—consider GraphicRiver.
 It's pay as you go, so you only download what you need.

 The benefit here is that you only pay for exactly what you need—no extra fuss, no added content.
 If you'd like to keep things simple, GraphicRiver can be an awesome choice.

 So, before we dig into our free finds, let's look at some of the inspiring designs over on GraphicRiver too:

 Awesome design, right?
 This professionally designed template is so versatile, it could work for many design projects.
 Whether you're looking for a template for your business or your personal project, this one could work very well.

 This template not only works with Microsoft Word—it's also Microsoft Publisher friendly too!
-Or, open this one up in Adobe InDesign—the choice is yours.
+Or open this one up in Adobe InDesign—the choice is yours.
 Premium templates often come with convenient options, like this template does.

-Here's another versatile Microsoft Word newsletter template.
+Here's another versatile Microsoft Word newsletter and bulletin template.
 It's easy to jump right in, add your content, and make this design your own.
 Whether you're looking to make a lot of edits, or you need a finished design to showcase your work, this one's a great choice.

 Check out this stylish newsletter design.
 Would you keep the blue color scheme, or would you work with a different color?
 There's plenty of space here for your copy, photos, and other content.
 Check out the page variants!